Why This Tool Exists

 Frequently Asked Questions (FAQs)

-How do I manually calculate tiles needed?
+How do I manually calculate the tiles I need?

 What is a "Batch" or "Lot" number?